-Week 9 of pregnancy – Welcome to the third month of pregnancy
+Week 9 of Pregnancy – Welcome to the Third Month

-In the 9th week of pregnancy (week 9), your baby is no longer an embryo but a foetus.
-You are now in the first week of the third month, and from now on your baby will be less vulnerable and will grow rapidly.
-The body size is now measured in centimetres.
+In the 9th week of pregnancy (Week 9), your baby is no longer an embryo, but a foetus.
+You are now in the first week of the third month, and from this point on, your baby will be less vulnerable and grow rapidly.
+The body length is now measured in centimetres.

-Your baby is beginning to make its first movements with its arms and legs.
+Your baby is starting to make its first movements with arms and legs.
 The hands and feet are developing, and fingers and toes are already visible – even though there are still fine webs between them.
-Although you cannot yet feel these movements, your baby is very active in the 9th week of pregnancy.
-The nerves are now connected to the muscles, enabling the first reflexes.
-Eyes and facial features continue to form, and the internal organs such as the heart, kidneys and liver are starting to function.
+Although you cannot feel these movements yet, your baby is very active in week 9.
+The nerves are now connected to the muscles, allowing for the first reflexes.
+The eyes and facial features continue to form, and the internal organs such as the heart, kidneys, and liver are beginning to function.

-As your baby develops rapidly, your body may begin to show the first changes.
-Symptoms such as tiredness, frequent urination or sensitivity to smells are typical.
-Allow yourself plenty of rest this week – your body is performing at its best.
+While your baby is developing rapidly, your body may begin to show the first changes.
+Symptoms such as tiredness, frequent urination, or sensitivity to smells are typical.
+Allow yourself plenty of rest this week – your body is working at full capacity.

-- Size: approx. 2 cm – about as big as a cherry, weight around 2 grams.
+- Size: approx. 2 cm – about the size of a cherry, weighing around 2 grams.

-- Finger and toe buds visible, eyelids and tip of the nose are forming.
+- Finger and toe buds are visible, eyelids and tip of the nose are forming.

 - Movements of arms and legs – still unnoticed by you.

-- Possibly less severe, but still present pregnancy symptoms.
+- Possibly milder, but still present, pregnancy symptoms.

-- The hormone progesterone relaxes muscles – this can lead to increased urge to urinate.
+- The hormone progesterone relaxes your muscles – which can lead to increased urge to urinate.

 - Breasts become more sensitive and increase in size.

-- Sufficient folic acid and iron are especially important now.
+- An adequate supply of folic acid and iron is especially important now.

 - Drink plenty – even if frequent urination is bothersome.

 At around 2 cm in size and weighing 2 grams, your baby is now officially a foetus.
-It is already making small movements in the amniotic sac.
-Nerves and muscles are working together, and the first reflexes are developing.
-The neck separates the large head from the body, and all essential organs are in place and beginning to function.
+It is already performing small movements inside the amniotic sac.
+Nerves and muscles are starting to work together, and the first reflexes are developing.
+The neck separates the large head from the body, and all essential organs are now formed and beginning to function.

 The face continues to develop – eyelids, nose, and mouth become more recognisable.
-The beginnings of fingers and toes form, and the webbing gradually disappears.
+The beginnings of fingers and toes are forming, and the webbing between them gradually disappears.

-The uterus is about the size of a tennis ball.
+The uterus is now about the size of a tennis ball.
 Smells are perceived more intensely – sometimes even favourite scents can seem unpleasant.
 Mood swings are common.
-Breaks, plenty of fluids and gentle exercise such as yoga or walks help you to feel comfortable.
+Taking breaks, drinking plenty of fluids, and gentle exercise such as yoga or walking can help you feel better.

-- Plan rest periods: Enough sleep and breaks help with regeneration.
+- Schedule rest periods: Getting enough sleep and taking breaks helps with recovery.

-- Adjust nutrition: Light, easily digestible food; avoid raw animal products.
+- Adjust your diet: Light, easily digestible foods; avoid raw animal products.

-- Gentle exercise: Swimming, yoga or walking support circulation and well-being.
+- Gentle exercise: Swimming, yoga, or walking support your circulation and wellbeing.

-Usually from the 12th week, for some earlier.
+Usually from the 12th week onwards, sometimes earlier for some women.

-Is it normal that my belly isn’t showing yet?
+Is it normal that my bump isn’t visible yet?

-Yes – your baby is still very small, a visible bump often doesn’t appear until later.
+Yes – your baby is still very small, and a visible bump often appears later.

-Sufficient sleep, short breaks and a balanced diet help.
+Plenty of sleep, short breaks, and a balanced diet will help.

 Are frequent trips to the toilet normal?

-Yes – the growing uterus puts pressure on the bladder.
+Yes – the growing uterus puts pressure on your bladder.

-Usually another ultrasound to monitor heartbeat and growth, plus blood and urine tests.
+Usually another ultrasound to check heartbeat and growth, plus blood and urine tests.

 Pushchair